coderehan/epiFi-Android-Assignment/README.md

 ● Can search by name

+API : Kindly use http://www.omdbapi.com to get the list of movies

 This app is built in <b>Kotlin</b> with <b>MVVM</b> architecture design pattern along with Coroutines and Dependency Injection.

 <b>Libraries used:</b>